xiphonics/picoTracker/usermanual/Readme.md

 TODO: Instructions on building PDF with weasyprint.

+## CI

+CI will build a PR branch and deploy a preview of it with the url included afterwards as a message on the PR.

 ## Acknowledgements

 Thanks to @squiggythings [WaveTracker documentation website](https://github.com/squiggythings/wavetracker-site) for initial CSS design and example of how to use nice, clean semantic HTML.